Skip to content

 Avoid vague preference dumps.
 A plugin field should help a phase choose a file, command, gate, or review lens.

 When the repository is important enough, the plugin becomes a project policy surface.
-It can declare test gates and allowed companion modifications so the run can separate real scope drift from expected generated changes.
+It can declare scheduled verification and allowed companion modifications so the run can separate real scope drift from expected generated changes.

 PLUGIN = {